Amazon spent $37.9 billion on shipping and delivery in 2019.

 - Provide responsive communication: on a similar note, responsive customer service, or live messaging, can greatly reduce customer anxiety throughout the purchase process.
 You can answer customer questions prior to purchase, lead them through the purchase path, and provide custom assurance about the location and condition of their order after the purchase is made.

-Finally, the culmination of everything we’ve been talking about.
+Finally, the culmination of everything we’ve been talking about: How to offer free shipping.

 Once you’ve done the leg work to tighten shipping & delivery costs by employing one (or all) of the strategies above, you’ll be in a good place to give your customers what they really want.